Policy for the Use of Copyrighted Works

 B. Obtaining Permission for Course Packs and Other Course Materials

 A copyright permissions service exists on campus to assist University faculty in obtaining permission to copy copyrighted material for course pack and other course related purposes.
 Faculty members must provide sufficient information in a timely manner.
-Persons interested in utilizing this service should call Karen Lyle, 8798.
+Persons interested in utilizing this service should call Peggy Herring, 8798.

 C. Obtaining Permission for Reserve